polyaxon/polyaxon/site/integrations/gcr.md

 In order to create a valid secret using the service account key, you need to create base64 auth based on the `_json_key` and value in `json.json`.

-So using python you can do:
+Using Python you can do:

 ```python
 import base64